-- 1. Find the cover plate on bottom. - 2.
-Remove top screw from cover plate and rotate cover plate to expose fuel selection device. - For propane gas, press in knob using a flat screwdriver with a blade the thickness of a quarter and turn knob counterclockwise until the knob locks into the LP position, see Figure 16.
+- 1. Remove top screw from cover plate, See Figure 14, and rotate to expose fuel selection device. - 2.
+For propane gas, press in knob using a flat screwdriver with a blade the thickness of a quarter and turn knob counterclockwise $\checkmark$ until the knob locks into the LP position, see Figure 16.
 Fuel selection device must be locked in the LP position.
-Do not operate heater between locked positions. - 4.
-Rotate and close cover over fuel selection device and reinstall screw. - 5.
+Do not operate heater between locked positions. - 3.
+Rotate and close cover over fuel selection device and reinstall screw. - 4.
 Remove steel or metal hex plug from liquid propane inlet of regulator and install into NG inlet of regulator; use thread sealant to assure there are no leaks.